FEATURES

 The first public library of Malijunga

-The idea of a setting up a local library seemed like the right step forward if we really believed that lives can be changed.
+The idea of setting up a local library seemed like the right step forward if we really believed that lives could be changed.
 As someone who has known the challenges first-hand, it certainly would be an immense contribution towards the future of the generation ahead.
-After all, one of the objectives of the Wildlife Trust of India’s (WTI) Central India Tiger Corridor Securement Project is to wean out the locals from excessive dependence on forest resources through alternative livelihoods and skill development trainings.
+After all, one of the objectives of the Wildlife Trust of India’s (WTI) Central India Tiger Corridor Securement Project is to wean out the locals from excessive dependence on forest resources through alternative livelihoods and skill development training.
 There could be no better way towards this end than opening up the world of opportunities through books.
-Over the next week, I had gone through all government regulations pertaining to establishing a village library.
+Over the next week, I went through all government regulations pertaining to establishing a village library.

-After discussing with my team, I approached Shri Manikanandan Ramanujan (Conservator of Forest, NNTR) with the idea.
+After discussing it with my team, I approached Shri Manikanandan Ramanujan (Conservator of Forest, NNTR) with the idea.
 He immediately agreed to provide books, a computer, and a printer from the village’s EDC (Eco Development Committee) fund.
 We held another meeting with the villagers and requested that EDC members take charge of the construction work.
-The construction of the library was soon completed with financial contribution by farmers, WTI, EDC, and the Forest Department.
-The EDC members and local school teachers took responsibility of its management.
+The construction of the library was soon completed with financial contributions from farmers, WTI, EDC, and the Forest Department.
+The EDC members and local school teachers took responsibility for its management.
 The library currently has a collection of more than 100 titles, ranging from SSC Recruitment series and question banks of competitive exams to books on history, engineering, law, accounting and more.

 Malijunga public library